FlineDev/BartyCrouch/README.md

     # Incrementally update all storyboards strings files
     bartycrouch -in "$BASE_PATH/Main.storyboard" -all
+    bartycrouch -in "$BASE_PATH/LaunchScreen.storyboard" -all
-    bartycrouch -in "$BASE_PATH/LaunchScreen.storyboard" -all else
+    bartycrouch -in "$BASE_PATH/CustomView.xib" -all else
     echo "BartyCrouch not installed, download it from https://github.com/Flinesoft/BartyCrouch" fi
 ```

-Add a `bartycrouch -in ... -all` line for each of your base internationalized storyboards and you're good to go.
+Add a `bartycrouch -in ... -all` line for each of your base internationalized storyboards/xibs and you're good to go.
 Xcode will now run BartyCrouch each time you build your project and update your `.strings` files accordingly.

 *Note: Please make sure you commit your code using source control regularly when using the build script method.*